plasticityai/coldbrew/README.md

 Deployment files can be found under the `dist` folder.
 An example `index.html` in the `dist` folder shows how to import and use the library on a page.
 A `package.json` file will be added to the `dist` folder when building for Node.js, which you can modify as needed.

 ### 7. Saving space (Optional, but recommended)
-The version of Coldbrew distributed by CDN can be quite large since it makes an AJAX request to download the entire Python standard library.
+The version of Coldbrew distributed by CDN can be quite large since it makes an AJAX request to download the entire Python standard library (`coldbrew.data` file).
 Your particular Python program / application / script, however, may not need all of these files.
 We have included an easy way to slim down the data bundle.
 Modify `customize/keeplist.txt` to include paths to all files of the standard library that your application uses to keep them (sort of like a reverse `.gitignore`), any other files will not be bundled at runtime.

-You can easily generate this list of files by passing `monitorFileUsage: true` to the Coldbrew `load` method and then calling `Coldbrew.getUsedFiles()` in the JavaScript console *after* running your Python program / application / script (to make sure that all files imported by your code were monitored).
+You can easily generate this list of files to keep by passing `monitorFileUsage: true` to the Coldbrew `load` method and then calling `Coldbrew.getUsedFiles()` in the JavaScript console *after* running your Python program / application / script (to make sure that all files imported by your code were monitored).
 This saves a **significant** amount of space, so it is recommended!

+### 8. Saving even more space (Optional, but recommended)
+The WebAssembly binary (`coldbrew.wasm`) contains code for all of Python's compiled built-in modules.
+However, you may not need all of them.
+There is a very simple way to remove them during the build process to make the `coldbrew.wasm` file smaller.
+Modify the `UNUSED_BUILTIN_MODULES` setting in `customize/coldbrew_settings.py` to be a list of unused module names to not include and compile during the build process.

+You can easily generate this list of unused modules by calling `Coldbrew.getUnusedModules()` in the JavaScript console *after* running your Python program / application / script (to make sure that all modules your code uses are accounted for).

-### 8. Customizing the Export (Optional)
+### 9. Customizing the Export (Optional)
 You may want to change what value will be exported by the library.
 By default, the Coldbrew Python Environment is exported.
 You can modify what value is exported by setting the `EXPORT` variable in `customize/export.js`.

 Whatever you set the `EXPORT` variable to, is what the global variable named `MODULE_NAME` (the same `MODULE_NAME` from `coldbrew_settings.py`) will be set to in browsers or what will be exported in Node.js when `require()`-ing your library.

 ## Example Use Cases
-This [isn't the most efficient way](#benchmarks) to run code in a JavaScript.
+This [isn't the most efficient way](#performance-and-size-benchmarks) to run code in a JavaScript.
 It is an interpreted language (Python), within another interpreted language (JavaScript).
 However, with the emitted WebAssembly code from Emscripten, it actually runs fairly quickly.
 Emscripten can get fairly close to native machine code speeds, because browsers will compile WebAssembly to machine code.
 It would, of course, be better if you hand re-wrote your Python code for the browser.
 However, there are be a few legitimate cases where this library would be useful:

 1. An online demo for a Python library that makes it easy for people to quickly experiment with it in the browser / Node.js.